tmillr/sos.nvim/README.md

     -- changes will then debounce the timer.
 After firing, the timer is not -- started again until the next buffer change. timeout = 20000,

+    -- Set, and manage, Vim's 'autowrite' option (see :h 'autowrite').
+Allowing -- sos to "manage" the option makes it so that all autosaving functionality -- can be enabled or disabled altogether in a synchronized fashion as -- otherwise it is possible for autosaving to still occur even after sos has -- been explicitly disabled (via :SosDisable for example).
+There are 3 -- possible values:
+    --
+    --     "all": set and manage 'autowriteall'
+    --
+    --     true: set and manage 'autowrite'
+    --
+    --     false: don't set, touch, or manage any of Vim's 'autowwrite' options autowrite = true,

     -- Automatically write all modified buffers before executing a command on -- the cmdline.
 Aborting the cmdline (e.g. via `<Esc>`) also aborts the